farhanbham/ETH-USD-Intraday-trader/README.md

-d# Long-Short-Term-Memory (LSTM) Forecasting for Buy Signal Generation
+# Long-Short-Term-Memory (LSTM) Forecasting for Buy Signal Generation

 > Task: Maximise Sharpe ratio using buy signals generated from our LSTM model.